OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Cross-Compile.md

 1. Generates the flags for extending the include and library search paths
 1. Invoke the Makefile with the compiler, flags, and libraries to link overridden with the above

-To accomplish this the user needs to run the script with arguments that define where the LEDE build system can be found and which libraries need to be linked:
+To accomplish this the user needs to run the script with arguments that define where the OpenWRT build system can be found and which libraries need to be linked:

 ```
 sh -buildroot <path to buildroot> -lib <list of additional libraries to link in compile>
 ```

-For this example program, assuming the LEDE build system can be found at `/root/source`, the command would be as follows:
+For this example program, assuming the OpenWRT build system can be found at `/root/source`, the command would be as follows:

 ```
 sh xCompile.sh -buildroot ~/source/ -lib ugpio